channingwalton/typeclassopedia/docs/index.md

   val sum: Option[Int] = x.flatMap(xv => y.map(yv => xv + yv))
 ```

-This doesn't look so nice but fortunately scala's for comprehension deals with this by offering syntactic sugar for both map and flatMap.
+This doesn't look so nice but fortunately Scala's for comprehension deals with this by offering syntactic sugar for both `map` and `flatMap`.
 The above is identical to:

 ``` scala
   val sum: Option[Int] =